 - How much can I afford to spend in retirement?

 - Do I have enough money to cover my expenses when I stop getting a paycheck?

-If we want to have a secure retirement, we need to predict how much we will spend when we stop working.
+If we want to have a secure retirement, we need to figure out how much we will spend when we stop working.
 When we are working, we do a lot of budgeting.
 We know how much money is coming in and how much money is going out.
 Even we cannot control our income, but we try to control our expenses.
 Because we know that if we spend less than we earn, we’ll save more money for the future.